 Won't I risk giving away my trial strategy in ADR?

 The majority of civil cases are resolved by a settlement agreement.
 Only about 2% go to trial.
 If parties fail to raise their best arguments in settlement discussions, they may lose the opportunity to achieve the best result for their side.
 Parties do not need to reveal sensitive trial strategies in ADR.
 However, an ADR process, like mediation, may help a party exchange key information with the other side leading to a quick and more advantageous settlement agreement.

 What costs are required to participate in the ADR Program?

-Court appointed arbitrators and mediators collect $100.00 for each hour spent in an ADR hearing or conference.
+Court appointed arbitrators and mediators set their own rate for each hour spent in court.
 Unless the parties agree otherwise, the compensation fee is split evenly between the parties.
 Parties who are unable to pay their portion of the compensation fee may motion the court to waive their portion of the fee.

 Who conducts the ADR proceedings?

 Parties may choose an arbitrator or mediator from the court-appointed ADR panel of arbitrators and mediators.
 All members of the ADR panel are well-qualified attorneys who have been admitted to practice law for a minimum of ten years and who have experience and training in arbitration, mediation or both.
 If the parties prefer an arbitrator or mediator who is not on the ADR panel and may or may not meet the panel qualifications, parties may ask the court to appoint the neutral to their case.

 What should I consider when selecting an arbitrator